 As to the second question, it is an accident of history that we share three words in the same order in our name as the ELCA.
 We were, in fact, a part of the ELCA from 2002-2011, but we voted to leave the ELCA in 2011 due to their fundamental abandonment of scriptural and confessional fidelity.
-So if you are hoping we are part of the ELCA, you will be disappointed.
-We are the only non-mission congregation in the North American Lutheran Church in Houston.
+So if you are hoping we are part of the ELCA, I am sorry to disappoint.
 Some have quipped in the past that the ELCA is neither evangelical, lutheran, or a church, but they are in America.
 Alas, the way the ELCA decided on its name as a result of a merger in 1988 has nothing to do with how we arrived at our name some 137 years before.

 Regarding the modern use of the term, I want to be clear that I do not seek to distance myself in every regard with modern Evangelicals.
 Indeed, I want to be thought of as an evangelical!
 That doesn’t mean I embrace every belief,